 Acknowledging Sadness is Brave

 How many times have you tried to bottle up or mask sadness?
 Ever since we were little, society has told us that we can’t afford to be sad, we have to be brave.
-We have to be strong at all times, we cannot falter, we don’t learn anything from sadness.
+We have to be strong at all times, we cannot falter, and we don’t learn anything from sadness.
 Society tells us happiness is the only desirable, healthy emotion.
 But contained happiness, of course: nothing euphoric.

-Of course sadness is an emotion with a negative value, but… what if we turn it into an emotion that does something positive for us?
+Of course, sadness is an emotion with a negative value, but… what if we turn it into an emotion that does something positive for us?
 Acknowledging sadness is hard, but what if we did it and learned from it?
 Instead of bottling it up, what if we gave it some space?

 Acknowledging sadness: a basic emotion

-The loss of a family member, a breakup, losing a job, illness, when we don’t meet our own expectations… these are some of situations that often leave us sad.
-It may not be an instantaneous sadness, because at first what comes out is anger against toward whatever forces caused our loss.
+The loss of a family member, a breakup, losing a job, illness, when we don’t meet our own expectations… these are some of the situations that often leave us sad.
+It may not be an instantaneous sadness, because at first what comes out is anger against whatever forces caused our loss.

 There is a very important difference between sadness and depression.
 The latter is not an emotion.
 Rather, it is a disease that lasts beyond a specific event or moment.
 In addition, for a diagnosis there must be a state of sustained and more intense sadness along with other symptoms.
 Despite this difference, which is very important, sadness is seen as similar to depression, so people try to “get better” from it.